eyedeekay/awesome-network-manager/README.md

 To-Do:
 ------
+   * **This is about to undergo a number of major, obvious revisions to make it easier to use and more versatile.
+Pardon the dust.**
    * Show all interfaces as menu items(Done)
    * Show wifi interfaces as submenu items(Done)
    * Optionally notify the user of new networks periodically(Done)